rdsubhas/java-istio/README.md

     > A server that does not support HTTP/2 can respond to the request as though the Upgrade header field were absent.

 None of this is custom.
 It's as per standard.
 That's how Google Chrome can talk to your HTTP/1.1 servers today.
+Spring boot supports this mode from Java 9 onwards.
+Java 11 and onwards it's the default behavior.

 * Istio needs ports to be prefixed with protocol: https://istio.io/docs/setup/kubernetes/additional-setup/requirements/
 * If it's a HTTP service, of course, we prefix as `http`
-* If it gets a HTTP/2 request, as per spec, **it should ignore the `Upgrade`**
+* If it gets a HTTP/2 request, as per spec, **it should ignore the `Upgrade`** as per the spec
 * But istio fails the request outright with `403 Forbidden`

-* This might be tolerable if the port was declared as `http2`.
+This might be tolerable if the port was declared as `http2`.
 But in this case, the port is clearly labelled as `http` and even then Istio breaks.

+## TL;DR

-**TL;DR:** – Any plain java HTTP call within cluster using standard, built-in HTTP clients and specs is broken on Istio.
+Any plain java HTTP call within cluster using standard, built-in HTTP clients and specs is broken on Istio.
 Forget about advanced stuff like Traffic routing and so on.
-Just point-to-point HTTP call does not work.
+Just point-to-point call will not work.

+## HOW CAN I PREVENT THIS??

+Disable `http` mode in Istio and mark the port as `tcp`.
+Basically you lose all features of Istio.